cis5710/cis5710-homework/hw2b-cla/README.md

 Then rename it to `fujprog.exe` and move it under your homework directory path.
 You can use `./fujprog -h` command to see if `fujprog` is properly working.

-Secondly, connect FPGA to your pc through `usb1` on board.
+Secondly, connect the FPGA to your PC through the `us1` micro-USB connector on the board.
+See the picture below.

 Run `./fujprog -i` to see if your pc can detect any port.
-If not, it means that you probably need to install some driver dependencies.
+If not, it means that you probably need to install some drivers.
 Go [here](https://ftdichip.com/drivers/d2xx-drivers/) and download FTDI drivers.
 The setup executable noted in the comments column may be the easiest way to install the drivers.
-After you download and install the drivers, reboot your machine and windows will automatically use these drivers when a new ULXS3 (our board type) is plugged in.
+After you download and install the drivers, reboot your machine and Windows will automatically use these drivers when your ULXS3 board is plugged in.
-You can also open your device manager and check COM port to see if the FPGA is connected and is using the right driver.
+You can also open your device manager and check the COM port to see if the FPGA is connected and is using the right driver.

 Lastly, run `./fujprog path/to/your/bitstream` to program your FPGA.
 If everything goes right, you will see related prompt on the terminal.